mwangcs/Dialogue/README.md

 Directory Structure
 ------

-+-- _NLG
++-- NLG/
-+-- _dialogueManager
++-- dialogueManager/
-|   +-- lib (various style and authorization files)
+|-------+-- lib/ (various style and authorization files)
-|   +-- DM.php (Source code for the dialogue manager.
+|-------+-- DM.php (Source code for the dialogue manager.
 This version uses baseline NLG)
-|   +-- DM1.php (Source code for the dialogue manager.
+|-------+-- DM1.php (Source code for the dialogue manager.
 This version uses Ratcliff/Obershelp based NLG)
-|   +-- DM2.php (Source code for the dialogue manager.
+|-------+-- DM2.php (Source code for the dialogue manager.
 This version uses Edit Distance based NLG)
-|   +-- DMtest.php (A interface for testing the dialogue manager directly without speech input)
+|-------+-- DMtest.php (A interface for testing the dialogue manager directly without speech input)
-|   +-- requirements.txt (requirement file for using Yelp API)
+|-------+-- requirements.txt (requirement file for using Yelp API)
-+-- _microphone (microphone API provided by Wit.AI that enables interaction with our Wit.AI instance)
++-- microphone/ (microphone SDK provided by Wit.AI that enables interaction with our Wit.AI instance)
-+-- _index.php (Main page of our web application.
++-- index.php (Main page of our web application.
 This version uses baseline NLG)
-+-- _index1.php (Main page of our web application.
++-- index1.php (Main page of our web application.
 This version uses Ratcliff/Obershelp based NLG)
-+-- _index2.php (Main page of our web application.
++-- index2.php (Main page of our web application.
 This version uses Edit Distance based NLG)

 Motivation